 There is no camera that satisfies all these criteria.
 In this paper, we hope to give a more systematic view on visual input for Intelligent Rooms, through a twofold contribution: In the next section, we present GlobeAll, a modular prototype for a vision-based Intelligent Room, which uses an electronic pan-tilt-zoom camera array.
-Then, in Section 3 we compare our approach with other two types of camera systems and show that electronic pan-tilt-zoom cameras offer the best trade-off solution for our requirements.
+Then, in Section 3 we compare our approach with other two types of camera systems - mobile pan-tilt-zoom platforms and wide-angle lens cameras - and show that electronic pan-tilt-zoom cameras offer the best trade-off solution for our requirements.

-2. Description of Our System
+2. Description of our system

-We developed GlobeAll, part of a wider research effort that is targeted at a modular framework for vision-based Intelligent Environments.
-GlobeAll is a four-component prototype based on an electronic pan-tilt-zoom camera array.
+We developed GlobeAll, part of a wider research effort that is targeted at a modular framework for visionbased Intelligent Environments.
+GlobeAll is a modular four-component prototype based on panoramic video input through an electronic pan-tilt-zoom camera array.
+The physical camera setup is shown in Figure 1 and an overview of the system components is given in Figure 2.

-In our system, the visual input is acquired by the electronic pan-tilt-zoom component, which generates a planar mosaic and the desired arbitrary view (Virtual Camera).
+The visual input is acquired by the electronic pan-tiltzoom component, which generates a planar mosaic and a synthesized view (Virtual Camera) corresponding to the desired region of interest.
 A background learning and foreground extraction component maintains an adaptive background model and segments moving objects as sprites.
 Among them, a target is selected and followed by the tracking component.
 Based on user-defined generic descriptions, the interpretation module analyzes the models generated by previous components (sprites, trajectories) and augments them with semantic labels.
-In the following sections we give a description of each of these modules.
-Special emphasis is put on how they were designed in order to benefit from our video input system.
+It can also issue commands for external actions (such as voice synthesis).